How to watch the 2025/26 Women’s Super League on TV

 2025/26 Women’s Super League: Stats leaders

-Clean sheets: 3 – Hannah Hampton (Chelsea), Lize Kop (Tottenham) & Phallon Tullis-Joyce (Manchester United)
+Clean sheets: 7 - Hannah Hampton (Chelsea), Phallon Tullis-Joyce (Manchester United) & Ayaka Yamashita (Manchester City)